niccit/easy-remote/README.md

 - [NeoKey 1x4 QT I2C - Four Mechanical Key Switches with NeoPixels - STEMMA QT / Qwiic](https://www.adafruit.com/product/4980)
 - [Kailh Mechanical Key Switches - Clicky White - 10 pack - Cherry MX White Compatible](https://www.adafruit.com/product/4955)

-The keycaps are 3D printed and I will attach a link to the files at project completion
+The keycaps will be 3D printed and I will attach a link to the STL file

 The case (yet to be designed and printed) will house all the hardware and will be coded in OpenSCAD.
-That file will be included along with the STL as part of this project
+That file will be included along with the STL.